NPLK14004U Life Cycle Assessment within Biological Production Systems

 - Exam registration requirements

-Individual discussion of case 2 (written assignment) must be submitted.
+Individual assignment must be submitted.

 - All aids allowed